When you’re spearfishing, shallow water blackout is a real risk.

-As much as we’d all like to imagine we’re just like the fish we’re hunting, the truth of the matter is there’s one massive risk with spearfishing.
+Because people cannot breathe underwater.
+As much as we’d all like to imagine we’re just like the fish we’re hunting, there’s one massive risk with spearfishing.
+Hold your breath too long, and you’ll black out.
+And that’s a risk you need to manage, so you all make it home safe from a day on the water.

-In short, when the oxygen levels in your body drop too low (a symptom known as hypoxia), your body begins to shut down and protect itself.
-You black out and fall unconscious.
+Shallow water blackouts occur when the oxygen levels in your body drop too low (a symptom known as hypoxia).
+To protect itself from further harm, your body begins to shut down and as a result, you black out and fall unconscious.
+Experiencing it myself, it’s a little like when the doctor puts you under anesthesia.
+You just slip away.

 Knowing what to do and acting fast, will save their life.